pencil-code/pencil-code/python/tests/README.md

 ```
 where 4 is the number of tests to run at a time.

-## Testing with multiple Python versions
+## Testing with multiple Python versions, and code coverage

 A configuration file for [_Tox_](https://tox.wiki/) is provided.
 Change into
 this directory and run